US Department of Agriculture - National Institute of Food and Agriculture

 c.
 Contribute to the reduction of the disparity among underrepresented and underserved populations entering graduate schools to reflect the demographics of the U.S. and enable higher education to remain globally competitive;

 d.
 Promote student success within FANH disciplines at the undergraduate/D.V.M. level; and

 e.
 Focus on social support structure, and professional mentoring to ensure entry into FANH science areas and completion of graduate education or high level of competitiveness for the workforce.

 In addition to coursework and related experiences that prepare students for graduation, grantee institutions will be expected to identify and develop opportunities through partnerships with food and agricultural research programs at other academic institutions, and cooperate with public and private entities, to ensure MSP scholars are exposed to a wide spectrum of careers in the FANH sciences.

 2. Program Priorities

 All MSP projects are required to provide leadership skills opportunities.
 The development of leadership skills, knowledge and qualities are necessary for preparing students for agricultural related careers in private sector, government and academia.
 Projects must demonstrably incorporate a leadership development component to ensure that students are equipped with both technical and leadership abilities.
 Specific activities may include:

-MSP supports social and behavioral science disciplines.
-Projects that integrate social and biological sciences to provide experiential learning opportunities for students in applied research, and related community development programs are encouraged.
+MSP supports social and behavioral science disciplines as well as projects that integrate social and biological sciences to provide education and experiential learning opportunities for students in applied research, and related community development programs.
 Incorporation of social and behavioral sciences is important for addressing many of the challenges facing agriculture and rural communities, such as increasing global demand for food production in the face of limited natural resources; improving health and reducing obesity by engaging in heathy diets; and alleviating poverty by fostering economic opportunity.

 Program Area Description: